Development Authority/Main Street Program

 - Coordinate Ribbon Cutting Ceremonies, and the like, for new entrepreneurs / businesses celebrating a milestone anniversary with City Officials and the public.

-- Conceptualized, implemented, manage, and create materials for the Informational Kiosk at the Park of Seven Flags.
+- Manage and creates materials for the Informational Kiosk at the Park of Seven Flags.

 - Coordinate and host annual city-sponsored community events that highlight the arts, the businesses, and the community's well-being; process requests for organizations hosting events and/or companies doing productions; track and report the economic impact of events (2017 = $1.7 million) and productions (2017 = $3 million) throughout the year.